developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 If the query optimizer should determine that a query cannot be satisfied by any of the Reflections, it is possible, if no other views can satisfy it, for the query to run directly against the tables, as is always the case with any query.

-### Horizontally Partition Reflections that Have Many Rows[​](#horizontally-partition-reflections-that-have-many-rows "Direct link to Horizontally Partition Reflections that Have Many Rows")
+### Horizontally Partition Reflections that Have Many Rows

 If you select a field for partitioning in a data Reflection, Dremio physically groups records together into a common directory on the file system.
 For example, if you partition by the field Country, in which the values are two-letter abbreviations for the names of countries, such as US, UK, DE, and CA, Dremio stores the data for each country in a separate directory named US, UK, DE, CA, and so on.
 This optimization allows Dremio to scan a subset of the directories based on the query, which is an optimization called partition pruning.